 Metamorphic, 2015, mezzotint, 9" x 6"

 My visual practice involves a continued investigation in the art making processes of painting, drawing and mixed media collage.
-The works celebrate life, family histories and tributes to artists.
+The works celebrate life, family histories and tributes to artists I admire.
 I continue to express certain social realities concerning the world around me, while exploring aesthetic qualities of being black in America and addressing the literal ideas of contemporary blackness in abstraction.
 Elements from African sculptural art, designs, Adinkra symbols and fabric motifs still act as a catalyst to bring forth the artistic voice in my work, as a nonrepresentational artist.

 The works that I’ve created during the past two decades have evolved to contain a variety of material substances and collage elements.
 Sticks, plaster, textures of gesso and paint, have built up surface textures to develop tension between the materials, the images and visual message.
 Painting with thick gobs of paint on paper or canvas, the symbols in the work and their literal meanings became more abstracted over time.